Iceberg tables¶

 To learn more about Iceberg catalogs, see the Apache Iceberg documentation.

 Snowflake supports different catalog options.
-For example, you can use Snowflake as the Iceberg catalog, or use a catalog integration to connect Snowflake to an external Iceberg catalog like AWS Glue or to Iceberg metadata files in object storage.
+For example, you can use Snowflake as the Iceberg catalog, or use a catalog integration to connect Snowflake to an external Iceberg catalog.

-A single catalog integration can support one or more Iceberg tables.
+A single catalog integration can support one or more Iceberg tables that use the same external catalog.

-To set up a catalog integration for Iceberg tables, see Configure a catalog integration for Iceberg tables.
+To set up a catalog integration, see Configure a catalog integration.

 Metadata and snapshots¶